ISTQB® Certified Tester Foundation Level 4.0 (CTFL)

 - Work as part of a cross-functional team

-- Know risks and benefits related to test automation
+- Know the risks and benefits related to test automation

 - Identify essential skills required for testing